JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	title="[No visualization here yet.]"
 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/480px-No_image_available.svg.png">

 A third, and most daring strategy to get cinnamon, was to transplant the 'true' cinnamon to Spanish territories.
-This was an important objective of men like Casimiro Gómez Ortega, director of the Royal botanical Garden in Madrid between 1771 and 1801, and
+This was an important objective of men like Casimiro Gómez Ortega, director of the Royal botanical Garden in Madrid between 1771 and 1801, and José Celestino Mutis, the Spanish vbo

 Cinnamon in the Spanish (Atlantic) world
 	 - Chocolate drink in Spanish Atlantic world